-- 1. Issue arising from a covered military member's short notice deployment (e.g. deployment with seven or less days of notice) for a period of seven days from the date of notification. - 2.
-Military events and related activities, such as official ceremonies, programs or events sponsored by the military, family support or assistance programs and informational briefings sponsored or promoted by the military, military service organizations or the American Red Cross that are related to the active duty or call to active duty status of a covered military member. - 3.
-Certain childcare and related activities arising from the active duty or call to active duty status of a covered military member, such as arranging for alternative childcare, providing childcare on a non-routine, urgent, immediate need basis, enrolling or transferring a child in a new school or day care facility, and attending certain meetings at a school or a day care facility if they are necessary due to circumstances arising from the active duty or call to active duty of the covered military member. - 4.
-Making or updating financial and legal arrangements to address a covered military member's absence. - 5.
-Attending counseling provided by someone other than a health care provider for oneself, the covered military member or the child of the covered military member, the need for which arises from the active duty or call to active duty status of the covered military member. - 6.
-Taking up to five days of leave to spend time with a covered military member who is on short-term temporary rest and recuperation leave during deployment. - 7.
-Attending to certain post-deployment activities, including attending arrival ceremonies, reintegration briefings and events, and other official ceremonies or programs sponsored by the military for a period of 90 days following the end of the covered military member's active duty status or addressing issues arising from the death of a covered military member. - 8.
-Parental Care - 9.
-Additional Activities anything the Employer and Employee agree upon relating to the exigency.
+- 3.5.1 Short-notice deployment To address any issue arising from the fact that the military member is notified of an impending call or order to covered active duty seven or less calendar days prior to the date of deployment.
+Leave taken for this purpose can be used for a period of seven calendar days beginning on the date the military member is notified of an impending call or order to covered active duty. - 3.5.2 Military events and related activities To attend official ceremonies, programs or events sponsored by the military, family support or assistance programs and informational briefings sponsored or promoted by the military, military service organizations or the American Red Cross that are related to the active duty or call to active duty status of a covered military member. - 3.5.3 Childcare and school activities Certain childcare and related activities arising from the active duty or call to active duty status of a covered military member, such as arranging for alternative childcare, providing childcare on a non-routine, urgent, immediate need basis, enrolling or transferring a child in a new school or day care facility, and attending certain meetings at a school or a day care facility if they are necessary due to circumstances arising from the active duty or call to active duty of the covered military member. - 3.5.4 Financial and legal arrangements To make or update financial and legal arrangements to address a covered military member's absence or to act as the military member's representative before a federal, state, or local agency for purposes of obtaining, arranging, or appealing military service benefits while the military member is on covered active or call to covered active duty status, and for a period of 90 days following the termination of the military member's covered active duty status.

+- 3.5.5 Counseling Attending counseling provided by someone other than a health care provider for oneself, the covered military member or the child of the covered military member, the need for which arises from the active duty or call to active duty status of the covered military member. - 3.5.6 Rest and Recuperation To spend time with the military member who is on short-term, temporary, Rest and Recuperation leave during the period of deployment.
+Leave taken for this purpose can be used for a period of 15 calendar days beginning on the date the military member commences each instance of Rest and Recuperation leave. - 3.5.7 Post-deployment activities Attending to certain post-deployment activities, including attending arrival ceremonies, reintegration briefings and events, and other official ceremonies or programs sponsored by the military for a period of 90 days following the end of the covered military member's active duty status or addressing issues arising from the death of a covered military member. - 3.5.8 Parental Care To arrange for the care of the parent of the military member who is incapable of self-care necessitated by or arising from the covered active duty or call to covered active duty status of the military member. - 3.5.9 Additional Activities Anything the Employer and Employee agree upon relating to the exigency.